Dark-Gran/Simple-Dice6/README.md

 [RELEASE DOWNLOAD](https://github.com/Dark-Gran/Simple-Dice6/releases/tag/1.0)

-The release includes Flash Player (standalone).
+The release is stand-alone (Flash Player included).

 A simple simulation of a six-sided dice, made in Macromedia Flash (AS1).